M-Agoumi/rust-guess-number/README.md

 ## How to Run

-<p>To run the game, you need to have Rust and Cargo installed on your machine.
-If you don't have Rust installed, you can install it from the [link text itself] .</p>
+To run the game, you need to have Rust and Cargo installed on your machine.
+If you don't have Rust installed, you can install it from the [official Rust website][1].

 Once Rust is installed, follow these steps: